steveiliop56/tinyauth/README.md

 > [!NOTE]
 > Tinyauth is intended for homelab use and it is not made for production use cases.
 If you are looking for something production ready please use [authentik](https://goauthentik.io).

+## Discord

+I just made a Discord server for Tinyauth!
+It is not only for Tinyauth but general self-hosting because I just like chatting with people!
+The link is [here](https://discord.gg/gWpzrksk), see you there!

 ## Getting Started

-You can easily get started with tinyauth by following the guide on the documentation [here](https://tinyauth.doesmycode.work/docs/getting-started.html).
-There is also an available docker compose file [here](./docker-compose.example.yml) that has traefik, nginx and tinyauth to demonstrate its capabilities.
+You can easily get started with tinyauth by following the guide on the [documentation](https://tinyauth.doesmycode.work/docs/getting-started.html).
+There is also an available [docker compose file](./docker-compose.example.yml) that has traefik, nginx and tinyauth to demonstrate its capabilities.

 ## Documentation